 Although the Ministry of Health's clarification clarifies how Dr. Greenfeld's patients treated with Assaf Harofeh must drive, she did not clarify how Dr. Greenfeld's licensees Who are not Patients at Assaf Harofeh are treated.

-In the absence of a proper directive from the Ministry of Health, members of the group began to turn to Dr. Greenfeld and to correct the world with clarifications and questions about how to act, but no salvation was given to the group.
+In the absence of a formal directive from the Ministry of Health, members of the group began to turn to Dr. Greenfeld and to correct the world with inquiries and questions about how to act, but no salvation was given to the group.

 Therefore, the same patients remained without supplies until Thursday morning, Judge Oded Shaham ruled that it is strictly forbidden to prevent the supply to these patients and that the companies must immediately begin supplying medical cannabis for them.